Complete field

 In mathematics, a complete field is a field equipped with a metric and complete with respect to that metric.
+A field supports the elementary operations of addition, subtraction, multiplication, and division, while a metric represents the distance between two points in the set.
 Basic examples include the real numbers, the complex numbers, and complete valued fields (such as the p-adic numbers).

+Definitions

+Field

+A field is a set $F$ with binary operations $+$ and $\cdot$ (called addition and multiplication, respectively), along with elements $0$ and $1$ such that for all $a,b,c \in F$, the following relations hold: